rainydio/wallet23/README.md

 - Requests made by backup key.
 - Requests to replace wallet key.

 Honesty and procedures used by confirmation service can be tested.
-User is vulnarable if he looses either of two other keys.
+User is vulnerable if he loses either of two other keys.
 But there is no way for confirmation service to know if user actually lost one or is he performing a test.

 ## Technicalities